AdamVD/zookeepers/README.md

 # Zookeepers

-For installation instructions, please see the README in the `cdk` directory.
+To run the system, please clone this repository and then follow the README in the `cdk` directory.